 Three minutes later, Oscar Míguez was brought down in the box and calls for a penalty were made.
 When the striker began to pick himself up, Hirschl ran to the touchline, ordering Míguez to stay down ‘injured’.
 After referee Aníbal Bochetti awarded Peñarol a spot kick, Míguez miraculously recovered to his feet.
 The next day, a Uruguayan newspaper described the move as a perfect case of ‘viveza criolla, practiced by a Hungarian’.

 Nacional players were fuming.
 Tejera set upon the referee, grabbing him by the shirt before he was duly sent off.

-Oscar Miguez’s spot kick was saved, but Ernesto Vidal latched onto the rebound and converted Peñarol’s second.
-The Nacional players violently protested what they claimed was an illegal encroachment from Vidal.
-Again, Bochetti was surrounded.
-Eusebio Tejera was sent off for dissent.
-Walter Gómez went further with a punch and a kick to the referee.
+Míguez’s resulting penalty was saved, but Ernesto Vidal latched onto the rebound to convert Peñarol’s second.
+Once again Nacional’s players surrounded the referee, claiming (correctly) that Vidal had entered the penalty area before Míguez struck the ball.
+Walter Gómez went further, laying a punch and a kick to the referee.
 Bochetti replied with a punch of his own, sending Gomez off just as the police approached.

-The first half ended.
-Peñarol were two goals up, Nacional were two men down.
+The first half ended with Peñarol two goals up, and Nacional two men down.